-You will get a copy of your puppy’s vaccination/ worming record, spay/neuter certificate, and microchip information.
+You will get a copy of your puppy’s vaccination/ worming record, spay/neuter contract, and microchip information.
 If your puppy is flying to you, this will be taped to the top of the crate your puppy travels in.
-If you receive your puppy prior to 12 weeks of age, your puppy has not yet finished the shot series so be sure to bring the vaccination record in to your puppy’s first vet appointment and follow your vet’s protocol for finishing the shot series.
+Your puppy has not yet finished the shot series so be sure to bring the vaccination record in to your puppy’s first vet appointment and follow your vet’s protocol for finishing the shot series.

 What is the price for having my puppy shipped to me?